cla-cif/RPS-Lizard-Spock/README.md

 ## Deployment

 - The site has been deployed on GitHub pages.
-The steps to deploy are as follows:
+The steps to deploy and publish the repository are as follows:
-  - In the GitHub repository, navigate to the Settings tab.
-  - On the GitHub Pages tab, select the main branch.
-  - Once the main branch is selected, the page will automatically refresh with a detailed ribbon display to indicate successful deployment.
+- A video showing how a similar repository was deployed is available [here](https://github.com/cla-cif/RPS-Lizard-Spock/blob/main/assets/screenshots/create-publish-repository.mp4).
+    - Create a new repository:
+        - Click on "New" button (top-right of the page).
+        - Select the "Owner" (one's account for instance).
+        - Chose a Repository name.
+Note: The name must be unique among all the user's repositories and words must be separated by hypen.
+        - The repository will be "public" by default.
+Note: a "private" repository can't be hosted on [GitHub pages](https://pages.github.com/).
+        - Click on "Create Repository".
+        - The page will refresh and the Repository is successfully created.
+     - Host repository on GitHub Pages:
+        - Click on "Settings" (top-right of the page).
+        - Click on "Pages" (menu on the left).
+        - Select branch > main from the "Source" section. (or any other if present).
+        - Click on "Save", the page will refresh and the site, now hosted on GitHub Pages is ready to be published.
+        - After a few minutes, the ribbon will turn green and the site is reachable at an address similar to your-username/.github.io/your-repository-name/.
+        - Develop the project, commit, push and the changes will be visible on the page within a few minutes.

 __You can find the live link here: [RPS Lizard Spock](https://cla-cif.github.io/RPS-Lizard-Spock/)__